mblode/vscode-twig-language-2/README.md

   <img src="https://github.com/mblode/vscode-twig-language-2/blob/master/images/icon.png?raw=true" alt="" width=100 height=100>
 </a>

-### VSCode Twig Language 2
+### VS Code Twig Language 2

 * Syntax highlighting
 * Snippets
 * Emmet
-* Pretty Diff Formatting
+* Pretty Diff 3 Formatting
 * Hover

 ## What has changed since version 1?

 I have created a new extension to fix the issues that I (and all of you) were having with file associations, issues with commenting and also the most important issue with the icon in the sidebar.

-Simply add these lines to your VSCode settings to get emmet and HTML Intellisense working and also to associate HTML files as twig syntax.
+Simply add these lines to your VS Code settings to get emmet and HTML Intellisense working and also to associate HTML files as twig syntax.

 ```
 "files.associations": {